apollographql/apollo-server/docs/source/deployment/azure-functions.md

 ## Deploying to Azure from VS Code

-It is also possible to publish your project from VS Code using the Azure Functions Extension, we recommend referring to [Microsoft's documentation on publishing to Azure from VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code#publish-the-project-to-azure).
+It is also possible to publish your project from VS Code using the Azure Functions Extension.
+If you'd like to do this we recommend referring to [Microsoft's documentation on publishing to Azure from VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code#publish-the-project-to-azure).

 Need more details?
 See the [README](https://www.npmjs.com/package/apollo-server-azure-functions) for `apollo-server-azure-functions`.